Ever wondered how to count macros? Fitness and nutrition expert Beth Wright gives us the deets on some things to consider before jumping in.

-Macro nutrients fall into four main categories and are essentially where we get our calories from – protein and carbs are approximately four calories per gram, alcohol (yes, this is also a macro) is seven and fats are nine.
+Macro nutrients fall into four main categories and are essentially where we get our calories from: protein and carbs are approximately four calories per gram, alcohol (yes, this is also a macro) is seven, and fats are nine.

-There’s no one way to achieve a specific goal – in my opinion it’s about picking the one that works best for you (and that you will stick to!)
+There’s no one way to achieve a specific goal – in my opinion it’s about picking the one that works best for you (and that you will stick to!).

-Here’s my thoughts on why it’s worth counting your macros at some point in your life and how to go about it!
+Here are my thoughts on why it’s worth counting your macros at some point in your life and how to go about it!

 1. Identify what your goal is

 It’s important to determine what your goal is.
-Is it weight loss, muscle growth, to address specific health concerns or to just be healthier and learn more about the foods you eat?
+Is it weight loss, muscle growth, to address specific health concerns, or to just be healthier and learn more about the foods you eat?

 Good sources of protein include: all meat and fish (regularly rotate different sources to get a full and diverse range of nutrients), eggs and dairy, lentils and legumes, nuts and seeds.

-2. Calculating your macros – what factors to consider
+2. Calculating your macros: factors to consider

-Once you have identified your goal this will help you calculate your macro requirements.
+Once you have identified your goal, this will help you calculate your macro requirements.

 Both fats and carbs can be used as an energy source, so I like to tip the balance in favour of the one my clients feel best on.
 Some people naturally feel better on fats and some better on carbs.
 The only caveat being if you have any health issues that might be worsened by either a higher carb or higher fat intake.
-This is why it’s so important to recognise that every individual is completely different and should be assessed individually with a personalised nutrition plan – what works for me might well be completely different for you.
+This is why it’s so important to recognise that every individual is different and should be assessed individually with a personalised nutrition plan – what works for me might be completely different for you.